-- Provides improved pedestrian crossings Increases safety and access for pedestrians crossing at intersections by upgrading or installing pedestrian signals, crosswalks, pedestrian refuge, ADA infrastructure, curb ramps, etc. - Improves traffic flow at intersections Operational improvements improving the efficiency of traffic flow with measures such as traffic signal upgrades, signage, turn lanes, improved intersection geometry.
-Measured by volume/capacity ratio or travel time data. - Mitigates or eliminates safety concerns at high crash rate intersections It is not unusual that crashes are concentrated at intersections, because intersections are the point on the roadway system where traffic movements most frequently conflict with one another.
-There are many intersections on the Gulf Coast with high crash frequencies which may indicate the presence of safety concerns that are potentially correctable in a cost-effective manner.
-The implementation of measures to reduce the frequency and severity of crashes at intersections.
-The use of Roadway Dafety Audits (RSA) identified measres, roundabouts, and other safety improvements at intersections with crash rates over 1.5 per million vehicles will have significant impacts.
+• Provides improved pedestrian crossings - Increases safety and access for pedestrians crossing at intersections by upgrading or installing pedestrian signals, crosswalks, pedestrian refuges, ADA infrastructure, curb ramps, etc.

+- Improves traffic flow at intersections Operational improvements improve the efficiency of traffic flow with measures such as traffic signal upgrades, signage, turn lanes, and improved intersection geometry.
+Intersections are identified in GRPC planning. - Mitigates or eliminates safety concerns on high crash rate intersections The implementation of measures to reduce the frequency and severity of crashes at intersections identified in the Vision Zero Action Plan.

-Safety
+Safety Group

-Transportation planners incorporate safety considerations by identifying high-incident locations and the most effective strategies for reducing crashes at these locations.
+Transportation planners incorporate safety considerations by selecting projects identified in the Vision Zero Action Plan and implementing the most effective strategies for reducing crashes at these locations.
 These strategies typically fall into the areas of engineering, enforcement, education, and emergency medical services.
-Crash data helps identify which focus areas should receive funding priority for improving safety in the region.
-Emphasis areas are selected during each update to GRPC's safety program that make a direct impact to safe mobility for all users based on available data.
-GRPC works with FHWA to develop projects that will be eligible for 100% Federal share of the cost of construction.
-Independent safety projects focusing on low-cost measures that may be quickly implemented will be selected by GRPC for funding through this program, coordinated with the applicable local public agency and approved by the MPO Policy Committee.
+Independent safety projects focusing on low-cost measures that may be quickly implemented will be selected by GRPC for funding through this program, coordinated with the applicable local public agency, and approved by the MPO Policy Committee.
 Emphasis areas include: